 Where does the hot water come from?

 Tbilisi is built on top of thermal springs.
 The water the comes from the contains sulphur and is around 40°-50°C.

 Besides being incredibly relaxing and making you feel toasty on a cold day, sulphur baths are also believed to treat skin problems such as eczema and dry scalp.
 They are also said to help with arthritic joints, digestion problems and even insomnia.

 I have minor acne and definitely noticed improvements after visiting the baths and Max’s dandruff also disappeared for a few days.

 There are around 10 bathhouses in the Abanotubani area.
-They all have private rooms of varying standards, sizes and prices.
+The Tbilisi bathhouses all have private rooms of varying standards, sizes and prices.
 Your best bet is to take a wander around the area and ask to look at some of the rooms.
 The staff are quite happy to show you the options before you make a booking.

 We looked at six of the bathhouses before deciding on which ones to use.
 Here’s a brief summary of what we found:

 You’ll probably take a photo of this place before you even realise it’s a bathhouse.
 The beautiful mosque-like exterior leads to a series of newly restored private rooms.
 This place runs a slick operation with English speaking staff, quick turn-around and new facilities.
 Definitely a top option.